uptane/uptane-standard/SECURITY.md

 ## Guidelines

-We're committed to working with security researchers to resolve the erratas they discover.
+We're committed to working with security researchers to resolve erratas they discover.
 You can help us by following these guidelines:

-*   Report errata to our dedicated security email (see [Reporting an Errata](#reporting-an-errata))
+*   Report errata to our dedicated security email (see [Reporting Errata](#reporting-errata))
 *   Please give as much detail as possible for a suspected errata in Uptane including:
      *  Version found
      *  Description of errata